uv10000/P4/writeup_P4_behavioural_cloning_Ulrich_Voll.md

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 170).

 I included dropout using a parameter of 0.1 (= 0.9 keep_prob, I had to learn this ...).
 Though I do not think this was mission critical, i.e. the model trained without dropout performed better than with dropout, on Track 1 that is.
+Remark: just before the first submission I decided to set the dropout probability to 0.0 because the car drives better this way (less wiggling).

 As suggested in class, I used the images of the left and the right cameras.
 Fictitious steering angles were computed using an offset parameter "correction" which I set to 0.003 in the final version (corresponding to a steering wheel (sic) angle of roughly 3°).

 In my interpretation, this seems to encourage the system to return back to the middle, similar to a P-Controller somehow molded into the end-to-end system.
-An alternative option serving the same end would have been deliberately driving "off centre" and then "showing" the system how to steer back into the middle.
+An alternative method serving the same end would have been to deliberately drive "off centre" in self generated training runs, and then "showing" the system how to steer back into the middle, by recording only the stretches of time where the car is being brought back to centre and ommiting the stretches of time where it is deliberately moved away from the centre of the lane.

  One might ask if it were better to separate these two issues by letting the CNN merely provide a desired heading, and a dedicated "low-level"-controller do the actual steering.
 But this would mean abondoning the "end-to-end" approach.
 I would be grateful to you reviewers if you could comment on what you think is better.